 Regulations on e-cigarettes are likely just a matter of time.
 And when more stringent regulations are introduced, Big Tobacco will be better able to comply given their resource base and their experience with similar regulations on tobacco products.

 Independent manufacturers are likely to be pushed out of the market because of associated cost implications.
 Therefore, regulations are likely to act as a barrier to entry into this highly price-elastic industry, while bolstering the positions of Big Vape/Tobacco.

 Amid these dynamics, the active resistance to regulations by independent e-cigarette players could prove harmful — both to their own public image and for the industry as a whole.

 By resisting regulations, independent players are not taking into account the regulatory preferences of vapers, especially enthusiasts, who are their avid supporters.
 This could end up creating a negative image of independent players as hostile rather than developmental.

 Also, the emergence of e-cigarettes has been the result of innovations by smaller start-ups and is often considered to be a consumer-led revolution.

 Working together on regulations

 Big Tobacco was forced to innovate to compete in this space.
-It’s therefore going to be more productive if these innovators engage in research aimed at reducing the potential harmful effects of e-cigarettes rather than resisting regulations that are almost certainly inevitable.
+It’s, therefore, going to be more productive if these innovators engage in research aimed at reducing the potentially harmful effects of e-cigarettes rather than resisting regulations that are almost certainly inevitable.